-- Learn the secrets of coffee production on a working Colombian coffee farm
+- Learn the secrets of coffee production on a Colombian finca

-- Venture out into the Valle de Cocora—one of the best hike's in the entire country
+- Venture into the Valle de Cocora on one of the country's best hikes

-- Brave the rapids of the Río Verde
+- Brave the whitewater rapids of the Río Verde

-- Stroll the cobble streets and walk the ancient ramparts of Cartagena
+- Stroll the cobbled streets and ancient ramparts of Cartagena

 |Day 1||Arrive in Zona Cafetera - Coffee Finca||Pereira|